-One of the main aims of the link is to develop pupils’ understanding of environmental issues, both in their own country and on a global scale, by sharing what they have learned with pupils in their link school.
-Kiuriani students have therefore been developing a tree nursery to grow fruit for use in the school.
-Portobello students from the Eco Committee have been working in the biodiversity garden and greenhouse to develop biodiversity in the school grounds and to grow food and herbs, which can then be sold locally.
+One of the main aims of the link is to develop pupils’ understanding of citizenship issues, both in their own country and on a global scale, by sharing what they have learned with pupils in their link school.
+These projects have included swapping videos of traditional songs and music, instructions for making jewellery and charcoal, updates on joint efforts to make school grounds more environmentally friendly and of course plans for reciprocal visits for staff and pupils.

-In 2012, the partnership received a set Reciprocal Visit Grant from the British Council, allowing initial visits by members of staff from each school to be organised.
+In 2012 and 2014, the partnership received set Reciprocal Visit Grants from the British Council, allowing initial visits by members of staff and then further visits for staff and pupils from each school to be organised.
 In June 2012, two teachers from Kiurani High School visited Portobello for a week.
 During their visit, Timothy and Titus met many pupils and members of staff.
 They observed lessons, answered questions about life at Kiurani, visited the Changeworks Make Waste History Summit and the Royal Highland Show with Portobello pupils, and of course did some sightseeing to take photos for their pupils and learn more about Scottish culture.
 They also brought photos of and letters from Kiurani pupils.